dongkid/wperf/README_en.md

 2.  **No Port Forwarding Required**: As long as the server is accessible from the public network (e.g., deployed on a cloud server), any client behind NAT can actively initiate a connection without any port forwarding settings on the client side.

 This makes wperf an ideal tool for performance testing in home networks, enterprise internal networks, or any complex network topology.

+### Network Behavior Simulation

+The network behavior simulation features work at the **application layer** to mimic real-world network conditions without altering OS-level kernel parameters.

+- **MTU Simulation (`--sim-mtu`)**: At the sender side, `wperf` actively slices data into chunks that do not exceed the specified MTU size before sending them.
+- **Latency and Jitter Simulation (`--sim-latency`, `--sim-jitter`)**: At the sender side, before sending each packet, `wperf` introduces a delay using `asyncio.sleep()`.
+This delay is dynamically calculated from the fixed `latency` value plus a random value within the range of `[-jitter, +jitter]`.
+- **Packet Loss Simulation (`--sim-loss`)**:
+    - **Sequence Numbers**: To accurately track packets, `wperf` introduces a sequence number into its data protocol for each packet.
+    - **Sender-side Drop**: The sender generates a random number for each packet.
+If this number falls within the configured loss probability (e.g., `1.5%`), the packet (along with its sequence number) is simply not sent.
+    - **Receiver-side Detection**: The receiver inspects the sequence numbers of incoming packets.
+If it detects a gap (e.g., receiving packet 103 immediately after 101), it registers packet 102 as lost.
+The actual loss rate is then calculated based on the total count of lost packets.
+- **Buffer Simulation (`--sim-sndbuf`, `--sim-rcvbuf`)**: `wperf` uses a fixed-size internal buffer to simulate the constraints of TCP send/receive buffers.
+- **Nagle Algorithm Simulation (`--sim-tcp-nodelay`)**: `wperf` immediately sends small data chunks as they arrive, mimicking the effect of disabling the Nagle algorithm.

+**Important Note**: This is an application-level simulation designed to provide a reproducible, cross-platform performance reference.
+The results are not identical to true kernel parameter tuning but are highly valuable for understanding the performance impact of these network characteristics.

 ## Technical Details